soranoo/Kokoro-FastAPI/README.md

 # If set, all API requests must include "Authorization: Bearer <token>" header
 # Leave empty or unset to disable authentication (default: disabled)
 API_BEARER_TOKEN=your-secret-token-here

+# JWT secret key for user session tracking (auto-generated if not set)
+# IMPORTANT: Set this in production to maintain consistent sessions across restarts
+JWT_SECRET_KEY=your-long-random-secret-key-here

+# JWT cookie configuration
+JWT_COOKIE_NAME=user_session  # Name of the session cookie (default: user_session)
+JWT_COOKIE_MAX_AGE=86400  # Cookie expiry in seconds (default: 86400 = 24 hours)
+JWT_REFRESH_THRESHOLD=0.5  # Refresh token when remaining life is below this percentage (0.0-1.0, default: 0.5 = 50%)
 ```

+**JWT Session Tracking:**
+The API uses JWT cookies to track user sessions and ensure users can only download audio files they generated.
+This happens automatically:
+- When a user first accesses the API, a JWT cookie is created with a unique user ID
+- All generated audio files are associated with this user ID
+- Users can only download files they created
+- Sessions expire after `JWT_COOKIE_MAX_AGE` seconds (default: 24 hours)
+- Tokens are automatically refreshed when remaining lifetime drops below `JWT_REFRESH_THRESHOLD` (default: 50%)

+**Token Auto-Refresh:**
+The middleware automatically refreshes JWT tokens to maintain seamless user sessions:
+- When a token's remaining lifetime is below the threshold percentage, it's automatically refreshed on the next request
+- Example: With `JWT_COOKIE_MAX_AGE=86400` (24h) and `JWT_REFRESH_THRESHOLD=0.5`, tokens refresh after 12 hours
+- Set `JWT_REFRESH_THRESHOLD=0.8` to refresh when 80% of the lifetime has passed (more frequent refreshes)
+- Set `JWT_REFRESH_THRESHOLD=0.2` to refresh only when 80% of the lifetime has elapsed (less frequent refreshes)

+**Important notes:**
+- `JWT_SECRET_KEY` should be a long, random string (recommended: 32+ characters)
+- If not set, a secret key is auto-generated on startup (not recommended for production)
+- Changing the secret key will invalidate all existing user sessions
+- For production, always set `JWT_SECRET_KEY` to maintain sessions across restarts

 **When to use authentication:**
 - Production deployments